 Don’t exchange money with street vendors

 Cuba is generally safe.
-However, just like most tourist destinations, it also has its share of small-time thieves, pickpockets, and scammers.
-That is why you should avoid exchanging money with street vendors to avoid becoming a currency scam victim.
+However, like most tourist destinations, it also has its share of small-time thieves, pickpockets, and scammers.
+You should avoid exchanging money with street vendors to avoid becoming a currency scam victim.

 Keep your valuables safe at the beach

 That goes without saying.
 Most beaches in Cuba are open to the general public.
 That means they entertain all kinds of people with different intentions.
 To avoid losing anything, ensure your valuables are always safe whenever you are at the beach.